-Assembly Bill (AB) 2286 (Feuer, PDF) was signed by Governor Arnold Schwarzenegger, chaptered on September 29, 2008 and went into effect January 1, 2009.
-The law will require all regulated businesses and all regulated local government agencies, called Unified Program Agencies (UPA), to use the Internet to file required Unified Program information now filed by paper forms.
+Assembly Bill (AB) 2286 (Feuer, PDF) was signed by Governor Arnold Schwarzenegger, chaptered on September 29, 2008 and went into effect Jan.
+1, 2009.
+The law requires all regulated businesses and all regulated local government Unified Program Agencies (UPAs) to use the Internet to electronically report and submit required Unified Program information previously recorded on paper forms.
 This includes facility data regarding hazardous material regulatory activities, chemical inventories, underground and aboveground storage tanks, and hazardous waste generation.
 It also includes UPA data such as inspections and enforcement actions.
-All regulated businesses and Unified Program Agencies in the State of California must use the Internet to file by January 1, 2013.

 - Electronic Reporting – Project Implementation Schedule (PDF)